grep-michael/WordListReader/README.md

 # WordListReader

-concurrent lib for reading from a wordList primary use case is for making pentesting scripts make an inssue with suggestions :D
+concurrent library for reading from a wordList <br>
+primary use case is for making pentesting scripts <br>